 #1: Check your internet speed

 If your connection is slow to begin with, your VPN probably isn't the culprit of the speed issues you experience here.
 Run a quick test and check your Internet speed with and without a VPN.
-This will help you determine whether your VPN is responsible for the slowdown or if you need to explore solutions to improving your Internet connection with your ISP or upgrade your router or modem.
+This will help you determine whether your VPN is responsible for the slowdown or if you need to explore solutions to improve your Internet connection with your ISP or upgrade your router or modem.

 #2: Experiment with your VPN protocol settings